ON THIS PAGE: You will learn about the different types of treatments doctors use for people with meningioma. Use the menu to see other pages.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away after treatment is finished.

 Meningioma and its treatment cause physical symptoms and side effects, as well as emotional, social, and financial effects.
 Managing all of these effects is called palliative care or supportive care.
 It is an important part of your care that is included along with treatments intended to slow, stop, or eliminate the tumor.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional and spiritual support, and other therapies.
-You may also receive palliative treatments similar to those meant to get rid of the tumor, such as chemotherapy, surgery, or radiation therapy.
-Common types of palliative care for people with a brain tumor include:
+Palliative or supportive treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional and spiritual support, and other therapies.
+You may also receive palliative or supportive treatments similar to those meant to get rid of the tumor, such as chemotherapy, surgery, or radiation therapy.
+Common types of palliative or supportive care for people with a brain tumor include:

 Shunt.
 If fluid begins to build up in the brain, a surgeon may need to place a device called a shunt to bypass or move the fluid or drain the excess fluid.

 Antidepressant medication.
 Depression can be common in people with a CNS tumor, but it is often undiagnosed.
 However, not all people with a CNS tumor are depressed.
 Let your health care team know how you are feeling on a regular basis.
 For those who have symptoms of depression, the health care team may decide to prescribe an antidepressant medication to help with your symptoms.
 Learn more about depression.

 Before treatment begins, talk with your doctor about the goals of each treatment in the recommended treatment plan.
 You should also talk about the possible side effects of the specific treatment plan and palliative or supportive care options.